-Gastroenteritis presentations to EDs decreased slightly in the past week and remained below baseline levels.
-Admissions to EDs increased slightly and remained below baseline levels (Figure 9).
+Gastroenteritis presentations and admissions to EDs remained relatively stable and below baseline levels in the past week (Figure 9).

 Figure 9.
 Number of gastroenteritis presentations and admissions to Emergency Departments in WA in the last eight weeks

 ^{}This graph is a summary of current EDIS data for gastroenteritis presentations and admissions.
 Baseline levels for gastroenteritis presentations and admissions were calculated using the mean of weekly EDIS data from week 1, 2017 to week 52, 2021.